-Scott Ross is the owner of Chill Out Dog Training and a certified trainer (CPDT-KA) with the Certification Council of Professional Dog Trainers.
+Scott Ross is the owner and head trainer of Chill Out Dog Training.
 With over 5 years of hands-on training experience, he has worked with owners and their dogs to address an array of behavior challenges.

 Scott’s journey into the world of dog behavior therapy began with his own German Shepherd mix, Gus, who had uncontrollable, severe aggression towards dogs.
 Scott had to find a solution or totally change his expectations of having an includable social dog.
 Faced with a stark decision, Scott decided to try a new mode of training that included three key elements: walk before you run, high behavior expectations, valuable consequences for all types of choices.

 Fascinated by the results achieved, Scott took opportunities to work with friends and family dogs and saw that the methodology applied was universal.
 Scott began to conceive of a new type of training company that could help serious behavior cases quickly though direct coaching, his three element method, and owner empowerment.